Do You Need Insurance On Your ATV Or Side By Side?

 6. Not many safety features or requirements in many states for safety gear.

 Most things that are seen as “toys” tend to have a higher cost to them, especially on insurance.
-Combined with all the things listed above, ATV insurance can be expensive.
-You can often save money by bundling your insurance, but it’s always best to shop around for quotes.
+Combined with all the things listed above, it can be expensive.
+You can often save money by bundling it, but it’s always best to shop around for quotes.

 Insurance does not cover maintenance on your ATV.

 Wear items like tires and brakes are not something insurance will cover due to normal riding and wear.
-Insurance is more for the things that you don’t expect, like someone stealing your ATV, or it falling down the side of the mountain.
+Insurance is more for the things that you don’t expect, like someone stealing it, or it falling down the side of the mountain.